zak905/kube-ecr-secrets-operator/README.md

 ## Installation and Usage:

 The operator expects [cert-manager](https://github.com/cert-manager/cert-manager) to be present in the cluster, since it makes use of `Issuer` and `Certificate` kinds.
-Because there are some gotchas related to having cert-manager as a subchart(See this [issue](https://github.com/cert-manager/cert-manager/issues/3246) and this [issue](https://github.com/cert-manager/cert-manager/issues/3116) for more details ), kube-ecr-secrets-operator leaves the responsibility to chart consumer to install it.
+Because there are some gotchas related to having cert-manager as a subchart(See this [issue](https://github.com/cert-manager/cert-manager/issues/3246) and this [issue](https://github.com/cert-manager/cert-manager/issues/3116) for more details ), kube-ecr-secrets-operator leaves the responsibility to the chart consumer to install it.
 Installation instructions can be found in the official [docs](https://cert-manager.io/docs/installation/helm/)

 The operator can be installed using helm: